CodingWeb321/CodingWeb321/README.md

 ## About Me 🚀

-I'm a passionate Frontend alien  with experience in HTML, CSS, JS, .
+I'm a passionate Frontend alien  with experience in HTML, CSS, JS, React .
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: **React, CSS**
+- 🌱 Currently learning: **React authorization, Typescript**
 - 🔭 Working on: **will be updated soon!**
 - 🌍 Languages: **English, Nepali**
 - 📫 How to reach me: **github43.avi@gmail.com**